ironicminer/Readme-generator/README.md

 ## Description:

-This is a node.js application that runs in the command line.\n It was written in JS with Node.js
+This is a node.js application that runs in the command line.\
+It was written in JS with Node.js

 ## Example